Montana Acupuncture Associates

-- The clinic has an extensive herbal pharmacy as acupuncture and herbal medicinals are the standard protocol for most patients and supported by Standard Process Whole Food Supplements.
+- The clinic has an extensive herbal pharmacy, as acupuncture and herbal medicinals are the standard protocol for most patients (supported by Standard Process Whole Food Supplements).

-- With a long history in the area, almost all patients are referred by word-of-mouth, VA physicians, orthopedic surgeons, nurse practitioners, other acupuncturists as well as through an exceptional online presence.
+- Given the practice’s long history in the area, almost all patients are referred by word-of-mouth, VA physicians, orthopedic surgeons, nurse practitioners, and other acupuncturists, as well as through the clinic’s exceptional online presence.

 While trained in standard acupuncture, herbology and traditional Chinese medical techniques, the current owner has also done a four- month internship at Zhejiang Provincial Hospital of Traditional Chinese Medicine in Hangzhou, China as well as an intensive one-on-one clinical training with Bob Doane of Poulsbo, Washington.
 He attends the annual Montana Pain Clinic as the Acupuncture Board Member (appointed by the Governor) of the Montana Board of Medical Examiners.
 He attends the annual “Back to School for Doctors” seminar put on by Mark Anderson of Standard Process Whole Food Products.
 Acupuncture, herbal medicine and whole food supplements are prescribed to most patients..

 The following income and expense summaries are derived from an average of income and expenses from 2020-2022.
 Note that Mr. Womack works the equivalent of 3-1/2 days per week and takes about three weeks off per year.

 - Average gross yearly revenue (3 years): $257,385 ($21,449/month)